 The Benefits of the Relaxation Response

 Studies reveal that proper relaxation may have a positive effect on our overall health and well-being.
 Essentially, when we activate the relaxation response, it enhances our immune system functioning.
 This means an improvement in breathing, sleep patterns, digestion and mental clarity occurs.
 Moreover, when we allow the system to experience this rest, it creates a balance awareness that enables us to make healthier and wiser lifestyle choices.
-It also empowers us to pursue and embrace joy and peace within.

 Utilizing Relaxation Techniques